Posted in

 The Salvation Army

-The Salvation Army, one of the largest and most recognized religious charities, operates emergency winter shelters, shelters, and transitional housing programs across the country.
+The Salvation Army, one of the largest and most active faith-based charities, runs emergency winter shelters, homeless shelters, and transitional housing programs across the country.

 How to find help: Visit salvationarmyusa.org and enter your zip code to find local programs.